Anthopleura artemisia (Pickering in Dana, 1848)

 At low tide the anemone may withdraw below the surface of the sediment.

-Sometimes they live in holes made by boring clams.
+Sometimes they live in holes made by boring clams (see photo above, for example).
 Individuals are

 solitary as in A. xanthogrammica,